Faith’s steam flew faster than Jay could clamber. Soon Jay lost sight of her, but he continued to trudge up the slopes.

 The red mountain’s last digestive quakes forced Jay to drop flat and cling to the ground.
 He wondered if these rumbles were the winged Zephyr adjusting to its subterranean tomb.

 Why did he fear falling?
-When his knees broke they righted themselves—but the sound of snapping tendons and the sight of inverted kneecaps had rattled him.
+When his knees broke, they righted themselves—but the sound of snapping tendons and the sight of inverted kneecaps had rattled him regardless.
 Even the mere thought of his great height made him feel teeth take root in his throat.

 He counted his fingers.
 “One, two three, four, five,” he counted on his left hand.
 “Six, seven, eight, nine, ten,” he counted on his right.
 “I’m not dreaming.
 I’m awake right now.”

 He stood and resolved to follow Faith.
 He’d already surpassed the steepest slopes, so now each footstep rose easier than the last.
 His feet cracked thin frost on the red mountain’s summit.

 He jogged so effortlessly each leap threatened to throw him into orbit.
 Since he wasn’t dreaming, he knew he must be escaping the planet’s gravity.
 He was high enough.
 He relaxed on the mountainside.

 Above him the muddy sky burned royal indigo.
 Stars drifted so quickly that Jay saw the ebb and flow of galactic clouds.
 These cosmic eddies outlined a figure against the black background of space.
 This grand human shape crossed muscular arms over its chest.

 Jay looked up from the robot his T-shirt.
 He hadn’t moved an inch since smoking centipede.

 Dan had left his apartment.
 Faith had slumped into Beatrice’s vacant space on the couch.
 Jay stared at the birthday-cupcake until he could speak.
 “Faith.
 Hey, Faith.”

 “No, it’s me.
 Jay.”
 He rubbed his stiff neck.
 “Are you awake?
 Can you see me?”